JeremyMclynch/Wsprdaemon-Install/Writerside/topics/wsprdaemon-install.md

 >
 {style="warning"}

-Once you have made your choises, select done.
+Once you have made your choices, select done.

 On the next page you will be asked about upgrading to ubuntu pro, leave the default option of skip for now and continue.

-Next you will see a menu for SSH configuration. move to "Install OpenSSH server" and select it with `Space`
+Next you will see a menu for SSH configuration. move to "Install OpenSSH server" and select it with <control>Space</control>`

 ![Install-6.png](Install-6.png)